MrNoBody86/svelte-feedback-app/README.md

 # Svelte Feedback App

-This is the project from the Svelte crash course on my channel
+This is the project from the Svelte crash course

 ```bash